-Have you come to a place of complete brokenness, a place where you feel lost, lonely, broke and emotionally drained?
+Have you come to a place of complete brokenness, a place where you feel; lost, lonely, broke or emotionally drained?

 Finding Humility In Brokenness